Skip to content

 Description devices described as loaner

-AI Search understands your organization's category and site hierarchy, which means a search for a parent category or site automatically pulls in all of its children too.
+AI Search understands your organization's category and site hierarchy.
+A search for a parent category or site automatically includes all of its children.

 What you can search Example queries